Icelandic Horse - Horse Breed & Info

 Color is a feature of the Icelandic breed and there are 15 recognized combinations.
 Chestnut with flaxen mane and ail are popular, but there are also duns, bays, grays and blacks.
 Sometimes palomino and albino are found as well as piebald and skewbald.

-The popularity of the tolt and the ability to carry a full adult with ease, coupled with the temperament that allows young riders too, and the easy-keeping nature of the animal has achieved a popularity that has spread the Icelandic Horse right across the world.
+The popularity of the tolt and the ability to carry a full adult with ease, coupled with the temperament that allows young riders, plus the easy-keeping nature of the animal has achieved a popularity that has spread the Icelandic Horse right across the world.
 Many countries have breed associations and there are many Icelandic competitions and clubs.

-Other HSC pages that offer information about Hunter Jumpers: horses, stables, supplies, etc.:
+Other HSC pages that offer information: horses, stables, supplies, etc.:

 Shopping - Business Products Services